 What are they?

-Shriners, or Shrine Masons, belong to Shriners International, formerly known as the Ancient Arabic Order of the Nobles of the Mystic Shrine for North America (A.A.O.N.M.S.).
-The Shrine is an international fraternity of approximately 325,000 members who belong to Shrine Temples throughout the world.
+Shriners, or Shrine Masons, belong to Shriners International, formerly known as the Ancient Arabic Order of the Nobles of the Mystic Shrine (A.A.O.N.M.S.) for North America.
+The Shrine is an international fraternity of approximately 300,000 members who belong to Shrine Temples throughout the world.
 Founded in New York City in 1872, the organization is composed solely of Master Masons, 32nd degree Scottish Rite Masons or Knights Templar York Rite Masons.
 The Shrine is best known for its colorful parades, its distinctive red fez, and its official philanthropy, Shriners Hospitals for Children, which is often called "the heart and soul of the Shrine".

 Shrine members benefit from five unique qualities: